abaelde/structure-application/PROGRAM_SPECIFICATION_GUIDE.md

 ### Example 2: Regional variations
 **User Request:**
-"I need a quote-share that's 25% for most policies, but 35% for Paris and 40% for Lyon.
-Then an XoL of 800K xs 400K only for Paris."
+"I need a quote-share that's 25% for most policies, but 35% for France and 40% for EMEA region.
+Then an XoL of 800K xs 400K only for France."

 **Translation:**
 ```python